boagoston/Management-Google-Sheet/README.md

 1. Install python from https://www.python.org/downloads/
 2. Set path in Environment Variables
-	2.1 To add the path to the python.exe file to the Path variable, start the Run box and enter sysdm.cpl:
+	2.1 To add the path to the python.exe file to the Path variable, start the Run box (Windows + R) and enter "sysdm.cpl":
 	2.2 This should open up the System Properties window.
 Go to the Advanced tab and click the Environment Variables button:
 	2.3 In the System variable window, find the Path variable and click Edit:
 	2.4 Position your cursor at the end of the Variable value line and add the path to the python.exe file, preceeded with the semicolon character (;).
 Ex : C:\Program Files\Python38